-Candidates could also progress on to LASER's qualifications for Assessors and Internal Verifiers.
+Successful candidates may choose to progress on to LASER's qualifications for Assessors and Internal Verifiers.
 Providers and candidates should note that:

-- 'Assess Occupational Competence In The Work Environment' (H/601/5314, CAN116) appears in the LASER Level 3 Award in Assessing Competence in the Work Environment and the LASER Level 3 Certificate in Assessing Vocational Achievement. - 'Assess Vocational Skills, Knowledge And Understanding' (F/601/5319, CAN117) appears in the LASER Level 3 Award in Assessing Vocationally Related Achievement and the LASER Level 3 Certificate in Assessing Vocational Achievement. - 'Understanding The Principles And Practices Of Internally Assuring The Quality Of Assessment' (T/601/5320, CAN118) appears in the LASER Level 4 Award in Understanding the Internal Quality Assurance of Assessment Processes and Practice, the LASER Level 4 Award in the Internal Quality Assurance of Assessment Processes and Practice and the LASER Level 4 Certificate in Leading the Internal Quality Assurance of Assessment Processes and Practice. - 'Internally Assure The Quality Of Assessment' (A/601/5321, CAN119) appears in the LASER Level 4 Award in the Internal Quality Assurance of Assessment Processes and Practice and the LASER Level 4

-Certificate in Leading the Internal Quality Assurance of Assessment Processes and Practice.
+- 'Understanding The Principles And Practices Of Internally Assuring The Quality Of Assessment' (T/601/5320, CAN118) appears in the LASER Level 4 Award in Understanding the Internal Quality Assurance of Assessment Processes and Practice, the LASER Level 4 Award in the Internal Quality Assurance of Assessment Processes and Practice and the LASER Level 4 Certificate in Leading the Internal Quality Assurance of Assessment Processes and Practice. - 'Internally Assure The Quality Of Assessment' (A/601/5321, CAN119) appears in the LASER Level 4 Award in the Internal Quality Assurance of Assessment Processes and Practice and the LASER Level 4 Certificate in Leading the Internal Quality Assurance of Assessment Processes and Practice.